 There aren’t many hostels in Alice Springs, so if you are planning on heading there it’s best to book in advance, as availability could be an issue.

 If you are travelling to Alice Springs as part of a tour, then this will already be arranged for you.
-It’s definitely one of the benefits of booking a tour, as the hassle of booking hostels is taken care of!
+It’s one of the benefits of booking a tour, as the hassle of booking hostels is taken care of!

-I stayed in Haven, while I was in Alice, as I was only there for two nights, I didn’t really get a good feel for the place, but it seemed like a lively and friendly place.
+I stayed in Haven, while I was in Alice, as I was only there for two nights, I didn’t get a good feel for the place, but it seemed like a lively and friendly place.

 There is an outdoor pool, not that it makes you much cooler in the desert heat!
 There was also free breakfast, which is always great!

 I stayed in Youth Shack, during my five days in the city, and I wasn’t a big fan.
-It felt more like a party hostel and was quite pricey at $34 a night, although this was dry season!
+It felt more like a party hostel and was quite pricey at $34 a night, although this was the dry season!

 As always, I recommend checking out hostelworld before you book any hostels, to compare prices and reviews.
 These are only my opinions and you may find another hostel which is better!